AaronBratcher/TableViewHelper/README.md

 # TableViewHelper
-Swift class to dynamically hide and show UITableView Rows.
+Swift class to dynamically hide and show UITableView Rows by name.

-See the included sample app.
+Includes sample app.

 ##Basics##
 Instantiate a copy of the class with a reference to the tableView: